purnendumaity/DockerETL_mysql_kafka_mongodb_grafana_prometheus/Readme.txt

 ========================= Environment ==================================

-Windows machine with 8GB RAM,Windos
-Docker Desktop Application installed
+Windows machine with 8GB RAM,Windows Docker Desktop Application installed.
 It's lightweight approach to demonstrate the Fullstack docker It has mysql + mongodb + kafka + zookeeper + airflow + airflow-scheduler also it has grafana + prometheus + mysql-exporter + mongodb-exporter